Biden caught between allies and critics on border policy

 Biden’s response has been to try to address the “ root causes ” of migration by increasing aid to Central America, which was cut under Trump, and restoring a program that enabled children from the region to apply for visas to join their families in the U.S.

-His administration has also used newly proposed federal rules for steps like reinforcing legal protections for immigrants brought to the country illegally as children.
+His administration has also proposed a federal rule to protect immigrants brought to the country illegally as children.

 “I’m confident that the president will use every tool at his disposal, but the administrative tools are not sufficient to fix what needs to be fixed,” said Cecilia Muñoz, director of the White House Domestic Policy Council under Obama.
 She blames staunch Republican congressional opposition, and Senate rules she says were incorrectly applied, for the expectation that immigration reform will not pass Congress as part of the budgeting process.